Call Today! Free Immediate Response (818) 781-1570

 Carrying a Concealed Dirk or Dagger Laws - California Penal Codes 21310 & 16470 PC

-PC 21310 and 16470 makes it a crime in California to carry or concealed dirk or dagger that can used used to cause serious injury to someone.
+PC 21310 and 16470 make it a crime in California to carry or conceal a dirk or dagger that can be used to cause serious injury to someone.

-Therefore, Penal Code 21310 regulates carrying and possessing dirks or daggers.
-It's critical to note you are allowed to carry these type knives openly in some type of sheath on your waist, but it's a crime to conceal them on your person.
+Therefore, Penal Code 21310 regulates the carrying and possession of dirks or daggers.
+It's critical to note that you are allowed to carry this type of knife openly in a sheath on your waist, but it's a crime to conceal it on your person.

 Typically, this means the blade is locked in the open position.
 This means that most pocket knives aren't considered a dirk or a dagger unless the blade is locked open.

-They are stopped and searched by police and they find the knife with locked extended bladé in your jacket.
+They are stopped and searched by police, and they find the knife with a locked, extended blade in your jacket.

 If you have been accused of possession of a concealed dirk or dagger, call the Los Angeles criminal defense attorneys at Eisner Gorin LLP.
-We will review the charges and discuss options on obtaining the best possible outcome on your case.
+We will review the charges and discuss options to achieve the best possible outcome in your case.
 Let's take a more thorough review of the legal definitions, penalties, and defenses below.

 Legal Definition of Carrying a Concealed Dirk or Dagger